PerlFFI/FFI-Platypus/README.md

     common interface specifications to a common format like JSON that could be shared between different languages.

-- FFI / Platypus could be a bridge to Perl 6
+- FFI / Platypus could be a bridge to Raku

-    One of those "other" languages could be Perl 6 and Perl 6 already has an FFI interface I am told.
+    One of those "other" languages could be Raku and Raku already has an FFI interface I am told.

 - FFI / Platypus can be reimplemented